 Training, and especially ongoing training, is a key area for debate in many boardrooms.
-However, there are a number of reasons to suggest that regular staff training is well worth the investment, as building up the skills within a business will effectively improve your company’s bottom line.
+However, there are a number of reasons to suggest that regular staff upskilling is well worth the investment, as building up the skills within a business will effectively improve your company’s bottom line.

 A business should never stand still and so nor should the development of your staff, who are the key asset in driving your business forward.
-Regular staff training is essential in helping this ongoing skill development.
+Regular staff upskilling is essential in helping this ongoing skill development.

 Training in the workplace can be of any kind, delivered by on-the-job training, mentoring schemes, in-house training and individual study.
-Training programmes like these are great ways to easily identify any gaps in the market and fill skills gaps within the existing workforce.
+Upskilling programmes like these are great ways to easily identify any gaps in the market and fill skills gaps within the existing workforce.

 By identifying these gaps early on, you can allow the right amount of time to train staff in the required areas, giving them the tools they need to build more confidence and strength in fulfilling their role effectively.